THE TRUE EVIDENCE

 6: And when this sound occurred, the multitude came together, and were confused, because everyone heard them speak in his own language.

-This record tells us that when the Holy Spirit came in as a "rushing mighty wind" and anointed the Apostles, who began to speak with other tongues, and that "when this sound occurred", multitudes of Jewish immigrants of different tongues drew close.
-It is obvious that the outpouring of the Holy Spirit could not have taken place in an upper room or a house far away from the Temple vicinity.
-It had to be a place where multitudes of Jewish men (note that the Scripture states "devout men") gathered themselves together in close proximity to where the Apostles themselves gathered.
-That place is the Temple vicinity.
+This record tells us that when the Holy Spirit came in as a “rushing mighty wind” and anointed the Apostles, who began to speak with other tongues.
+And “when this sound occurred”, multitudes of Jewish immigrants of different tongues drew close.
+In other words, the outpouring of the Holy Spirit could not have taken place in an upper room or a house far away from the Temple vicinity.
+It had to be a place where multitudes of Jewish men (note that the Scripture states “devout men”) gathered themselves together in close proximity to where the Apostles themselves gathered; the Temple vicinity.

-Feast of Pentecost is one of the three important feasts in which all the adult males must gather before the Lord.
-"Three times in a year shall all thy males appear before the LORD thy God in the place which he shall choose; in the feast of unleavened bread, and in the feast of weeks, and in the feast of tabernacles: and they shall not appear before the LORD empty" (Deut.16:16).
-As devout men themselves, the Apostles could not have gathered themselves in some secluded house or place during that important Feast of Weeks (Pentecost).
-They knew the Scripture and they would certainly seek to fulfill It as their Master did.
-On such a day, beginning from the previous evening (as the Jews reckon a day from sunset to sunset), devout Jewish men would have come to present themselves before the Lord at the Temple.
-These devout men would sit in groups in some dwelling places in the Temple vicinity, the evening before, and most probably to study and meditate on the Law and the Prophets.
-In the morning, they would then proceed to the Temple nearby to fulfill the festive law.
-It would not be unusual to see immigrant Jews of the same nation gather themselves together.
-Those from Parthia would group together as they have certain things in common from whence they came.
-That goes for the others as well, each to their own − "the Medes and Elamites; residents of Mesopotamia, Judea and Cappadocia, Pontus and Asia, Phrygia and Pamphylia, Egypt and the parts of Libya near Cyrene, Rome (both Jews and converts to Judaism); Cretans and Arabs".
+The Feast of Pentecost is one of the three important feasts whereby all the adult males must gather before the Lord.
+“Three times in a year shall all thy males appear before the LORD thy God in the place which he shall choose; in the feast of unleavened bread, and in the feast of weeks, and in the feast of tabernacles: and they shall not appear before the LORD empty” (Deut.16:16).
+Being devout men themselves, the Apostles would not have gathered in some secluded house or place during that important Feast of Weeks (Pentecost).
+They knew the Scripture and they would certainly seek to fulfill It, as their Master did.
+Beginning from the previous evening (the Jews reckon a day from sunset to sunset), devout Jewish men would have come to present themselves before the Lord at the Temple.
+They would sit in groups in some dwelling places in the vicinity of the Temple, the evening before, most probably to study and meditate on the Law and the Prophets.
+In the morning, they would then proceed to the Temple to fulfill the festive law.
+It would not be unusual to see immigrant Jews of the same nation group to themselves.
+Those from Parthia would group together since they have things in common from whence they came.
+That goes for the others as well, each to their own — “the Medes and Elamites; residents of Mesopotamia, Judea and Cappadocia, Pontus and Asia, Phrygia and Pamphylia, Egypt and the parts of Libya near Cyrene, Rome (both Jews and converts to Judaism); Cretans and Arabs”.

 Now notice what is written.